Contras: Atrocities

-By 1989 the US backed Contra war and economic isolation had inflicted severe economic suffering on Nicaraguans.
-The US government knew that the Nicaraguans had been exhausted from the war, which had cost 30,865 lives, and that voters usually vote the incumbents out during economic decline.
-By the late 1980s Nicaragua's internal conditions had changed so radically that the US approach to the 1990 elections differed greatly from 1984.
-A united opposition of fourteen political parties organized into the National Opposition Union (Unión Nacional Oppositora, UNO) with the support of the United States National Endowment for Democracy.
-UNO presidential nominee Violeta Chamorro was received by President Bush at the White House.
+By 1989 the U.S.-backed Contra war and economic isolation had inflicted severe economic suffering on Nicaraguans.
+The U.S. government knew that the Nicaraguans had been exhausted from the war, which had cost 30,865 lives, and that voters usually vote the incumbents out during economic decline.
+By the late 1980s Nicaragua's internal conditions had changed so radically that the U.S. approach to the 1990 elections differed greatly from 1984.
+A united opposition of 14 political parties organized into the National Opposition Union (Unión Nacional Oppositora, UNO) with the support of the United States National Endowment for Democracy.
+UNO presidential nominee Violeta Chamorro was received by President George H. W. Bush at the White House.

 The Contra war escalated over the year before the election.
-The US promised to end the economic embargo should Chamorro win.
+The U.S. promised to end the economic embargo should Chamorro win.

 The UNO scored a decisive victory on 25 February 1990.
-Chamorro won with 55 percent of the presidential vote as compared to Ortega's 41 percent.
+Chamorro won with 55 percent of the presidential vote as compared to Daniel Ortega's 41 percent.
 Of 92 seats in the National Assembly, UNO gained 51, and the FSLN won 39.
-On 25 April 1990, Chamorro assumed presidency from Daniel Ortega.
+On 25 April 1990, Chamorro assumed presidency from Ortega.